Timothy Hutton: Other pursuits

 Hutton is one of the owners of the New York City restaurant and bar P. J. Clarke's.
 In 2003 he became president of Players, a New York actors' club, but he resigned in June 2008 due to work keeping him in Los Angeles.
 He has also made a few forays into directing, the most famous of which includes the music video for the Cars' hit single "Drive" in 1984.
 In 2010, he directed the music video for "The House Rules" by country rocker/Leverage co-star Christian Kane.
 He also directed several episodes of A&E's A Nero Wolfe Mystery, in which he also starred.

-Hutton starred in a Groupon commercial during the 2011 Super Bowl which drew public ire for the parodying of the Tibetan resistance movement.
+Hutton starred in a Groupon commercial during the 2011 Super Bowl, which drew public ire for the parodying of the Tibetan resistance movement.
 The commercials were pulled from rotation on February 10 after continued negative response from the public and activist groups.

 Personal life

 Hutton has been married twice.
-His first marriage (1986–1990) was to actress Debra Winger; they have a son, Noah, born in 1987.
+His first marriage (1986–1990) was to actress Debra Winger; they had a son in 1987.

-Hutton dated Demi Moore, Uma Thurman, and Angelina Jolie.
+Hutton dated Elizabeth McGovern, Diane Lane, Patti Davis, Demi Moore, Mary-Louise Parker, Uma Thurman, and Angelina Jolie.

 In 2000, he married illustrator Aurore Giscard d'Estaing, niece of former French president Valéry Giscard d'Estaing.
-Their son Milo was born in Paris in 2001.
+Their son was born the following year, in Paris.
 In July 2009, Us Weekly reported that Hutton and Giscard d'Estaing had separated.

-Hutton became a Freemason at Herder Lodge No. 698 in New York City in 2005.

 Rape accusation

-In March 2020, Sera Johnston, a former child model and actress, accused Hutton of raping her in 1983, when she was 14.
+In November 2019, Sera Johnston, a former child model and actress, filed a criminal complaint with the Vancouver Police department accusing Hutton of raping her in 1983, when she was 14.

-Hutton has denied ever meeting Johnston.
-One of Johnston's friends who was there the night of the alleged incident has signed an affidavit that Hutton and Johnston were there together that night, and she heard noises from the room they left to that sounded like Johnston was in pain and may have been muffled.
-Between a few days after the alleged rape to over the years following, Johnston told her mother and four friends.
-After Johnston began her legal complaint, Johnston's former step-father stated he had heard of the incident years before.
-Réal Andrews said in an interview that he had seen Johnston in Hutton's hotel room, but later denied it in a legal statement.

-Johnston filed a criminal complaint against Hutton with the Vancouver Police Department the previous November.
 Hutton, who was 22 when the alleged incident occurred, "completely and unequivocally" denied the accusations and filed a criminal complaint against Johnston for extortion.
 In July 2021, Canadian authorities closed their investigation into Johnston's accusations without filing charges.